tjesi/tjesi.github.io/_pages/service.md

 I have testified as an expert witness on the encryption used and the data collection performed via a Man-in-the-Middle attack conducted by Europol against the E2EE service SKY ECC at 1) [Borgarting Court of Appeal](https://lovdata.no/dokument/LBSTR/avgjorelse/lb-2024-142625) in Oslo in April 2025, 2) Oslo District Court in Oslo in May 2025, and 3) [Gulating Court of Appeal](https://lovdata.no/dokument/LGSTR/avgjorelse/lg-2025-43360) in Bergen in June 2025.

+I am a reviewer for the Systems and Electrical Engineering rewiev panel at the Swedish Research Council.

 ## Program Committees and Editoral Boards